We’re back with another post in the Student Success Stories series!

 Why are we doing this?
 Glad you asked!

-We want to feature people who took Gina’s 30 Days or Less courses and actually got serious about working on their freelance career by taking action.
+We want to feature people who have participated in Gina’s VA training program and got serious about working on their freelance careers by taking action.
 Each story is unique, and they all bring their own perspective and wisdom.
 They’re real journeys, and everyone is on a different path!

-In this post we’ll hear from Brea Horton.
-This week we’re featuring Brea Horton, a social media manager based in Portland.
+In this post, we’re featuring Brea Horton, a social media manager based in Portland.

 Brea shares some great insight about pitching – and it’s definitely working for her.
 She’s one driven go-getter who’s doing a great job of overcoming the challenges many new VAs face.
 Read on to find out how!